rubymonsters/ruby-for-beginners/42_writing_classes.md

 Ok, back to our class `Person`.

-Since we've define a full, valid class, we can now already use it to create a new, concrete person instance, an object from it.
+Since we've defined a full, valid class, we can now already use it to create a new, concrete person instance, an object from it.
 Like so:

 ```ruby